 If you look at a site like Amazon, they have links to all the major categories, a quick search option, links to your account, and a log-in option.
-A user can access most of the content they are searching for from Amazon's website from the main navigation bar, so they never have to scroll or look for those things.
+Users can access most of the content they are searching for on Amazon's website from the main navigation bar, so they never have to scroll or look for those things.

 The header navigation can be fixed or scroll with the user.
 While the latter can be convenient, you should ensure the sticky header doesn't cover too much of the page.
-Above the fold is the most valuable real estate on your site, and you don't want to fill it with too large navigation menus.
+Above the fold is your site's most valuable real estate, and you don't want to fill it with too large navigation menus.
 Adding a floating "back to top" button can be a good idea for pages with a lot of scrolling.

 Amazon uses two-part header navigation on its website.
 The system-level navigation includes menus that allow the user to shape her preferences, affecting the overall shopping experience.
 The secondary menu contains links to product categories, deals, customer service, and other sections of the website that are critical for Amazon's business.

-We can't fit everything on a single navigation menu most of the time.
-Therefore, you probably need sub navigations to complement the header nav-bar.
+We usually can't fit everything on a single navigation menu.
+Therefore, you probably need sub-navigations to complement the header nav bar.

 Try to organize your pages and content so that your website navigation structure doesn't have too many menu levels.
 As much as it lets users drill down, they might get bored trying to find an obscure item or page and decide to look elsewhere.